GoogleChrome/web.dev/src/site/content/en/learn/html/audio-video/index.md

 subtitles can be styled by targeting the [::cue/ ::cue()](https://developer.mozilla.org/docs/Web/CSS/::cue).

 The value `kind="caption"` should be reserved for transcription and translations that include sound effects and other relevant audio information.
-This isn’t just for deaf viewers.
-Maybe a user can’t find their headphones so they turned on the captions.
+This isn't just for deaf viewers.
+Maybe a user can't find their headphones so they turned on the captions.
 Or maybe they didn't quite catch the last few talking points from a favorite podcast, so they want to read the transcript to confirm their understanding.
 Having alternative ways to access audio and video content is both important and convenient.

-The `kind="description"` is for text descriptions of the visual content in the video for users who can’t see the video, whether they are using a system without a screen such as Google Home or Alexa, or are blind.
+The `kind="description"` is for text descriptions of the visual content in the video for users who can't see the video, whether they are using a system without a screen such as Google Home or Alexa, or are blind.

 {% Aside %}